 Addiction costs people their jobs, family and other relationships, and sometimes even their lives.
 Addicts know this as well as anyone.
 If they knew how to stop the addiction in its tracks, they would choose clean living.
 Instead of asking why they haven't quit yet, ask them how you can help them in their recovery.

 The addict is already unhappy with where fate has taken them.
-Telling the person you are ashamed of them just heaps on emotional abuse and may even serve as a trigger that keeps them in the vicious cycle of drug abuse, self-hatred and then using again.
+Telling the person you feel ashamed just heaps on emotional abuse and may even serve as a trigger that keeps them in the vicious cycle of drug use and abuse, self-hatred and more using.
 Instead, encourage the person to get into treatment so they can be the best version of themselves.

-Diamond House Detox offers a variety of detox programs and supports families throughout the recovery process.
+Diamond House Detox offers a variety of recovery programs and supports families throughout the recovery process.
 Contact us for more information on how to best stage an intervention.